zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 Instead of sending the exported positions periodically over the wire, via SWIM, we could write the current state to the log.
 This can then be applied on the follower side to rebuild the exporter state, see related [issue](https://github.com/camunda-cloud/zeebe/issues/7088).

+## Commit Listeners

+On the follower side we could also build an mapping of indexes and entries or positions.
+This solution would be a bit more complex and time, which is why we for now go with the separate reader approach.

 # Prior art
 [prior-art]: #prior-art